Luke-Kav/Try-Before-You-Buy-Deferred-Purchase-Option-App/README.md

 It uses Shopify's Selling plans which are available in the Subscriptions API.

 Note - you will need to create a Selling Plan with the 'TRY BEFORE YOU BUY' Purchase option Category set to building the app.
-This is declared in the root.jsx file.
+This is declared in the web /index.js

  More information is [here](https://shopify.dev/docs/apps/selling-strategies/purchase-options/deferred#purchase-option-category)